- 3.1 Overview

 Representative payees and un-activated power of attorneys were not considered necessary for this screen and should not be listed in the Contacts section.
 Some people may have a durable power of attorney document drafted by their attorney that they think has been active from the time it was initially drawn up.
-However, such documents do not count as an “Activated POA for health care."
-Such a POA is “in force” when it is first filled-out, but the consumer makes all her own decisions until she loses capacity to do so.
-The HCPOA cannot make decisions for her until after she is incapacitated.
+However, such documents do not count as an “Activated POA for Health Care.”
+Such a POA is “in force” when it is first filled out, but the consumer makes all their own decisions until they lose capacity to do so.
+The health care POA cannot make decisions for the person until after he or she is incapacitated.
 That is what is meant on the screen by “activated.”
 A health care POA is “activated” only after the consumer has lost decisional capacity.
-Activation is usually documented as a doctor's note or addendum to the HCPOA.
+Activation is usually documented as a doctor's note or addendum to the health care POA.

 - CBRFs include "group home."

-- If an applicant lives with family who is being paid as an adult family home, select "lives with spouse/partner/family."
+- If an applicant lives with family who are being paid as an adult family home, select lives "With Spouse/Partner/Family."

-- If an applicant lives with family who is being paid to provide services such as personal care, select "lives with spouse/partner/family."
+- If an applicant lives with family who are being paid to provide services such as personal care, select lives "With Spouse/Partner/Family."

-- If applicant is currently in a hospital or nursing home for rehabilitation, but they maintain a home elsewhere (example: an apartment), then the home elsewhere (example: an apartment) is their current residence.
+- If applicant is currently in a hospital or nursing home for rehabilitation, but he or she maintain a home elsewhere (e.g., an apartment), then the home elsewhere (e.g., an apartment) is the applicant's current residence.
 Hospital swing beds are also generally a temporary living arrangement.
 The person's permanent living arrangement should be indicated rather than the swing bed.

 - Other IMD = Other Institute for Mental Disease.

-Select the appropriate answer from the drop down box menu.
+Select the appropriate answer from the drop-down menu.

 The “Prefers to Live” question asks precisely and only for the consumer's own stated preference.
-It will be used to see if long term care consumers are living where they want to live and to track changes over time.
+It will be used to see if long-term care consumers are living where they want to live and to track changes over time.
 This question is asking the PERSON'S INFORMED PREFERENCE.
-Record where s/he would like to live—not where anyone else wants them to live, and not where you or others think is realistic.
+Record where the person would like to live—not where anyone else wants the person to live, and not where you or others think is realistic.
 Screeners must take the time to explain the person's options.
-The consumer cannot express a preference if the screener has not informed them of their options first.
+The consumer cannot express a preference if the screener has not informed the consumer of their options first.

 As another example, an old woman may say she “belongs in” a nursing home because she'd be too much of a bother anywhere else.
 The screener should take the time to ask what she would like, not what she thinks is reasonable.

 Screeners should select the answer that most accurately reflects what the person is saying.
 An elder may articulate a preference for “an apartment with onsite services (RCAC, independent apartment CBRF).”
-But if a person with an intellectual/developmental disability is telling you that she just wants “a place of my own,” then you select the most appropriate selection of “own home or apartment".
+But if a person with an intellectual/developmental disability is telling you that he or she just wants “a place of my own,” then you select the most appropriate selection of “own home or apartment.”
 Do NOT select “someone else's home or apartment” or an “apartment with services” even if that is probably what the person would get.
-The purpose of this question is to record what the person says, not what the system will provide or what you think s/he really needs.
+The purpose of this question is to record what the person says, not what the system will provide or what you think the person really needs.

 Note: “Own home” can also include life estate situations where the elder has sold the property to another and retains the right to live there.